mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Compromise of Symmetric Keying Material {#symmetric-key-compromise}

-As described above, each MLS epoch creates a new Group Secret.
+As described above, each MLS epoch creates a new group Secret.

-These group secrets are then used to create a per-sender Ratchet Secret, which in turn is used to create a per-sender
+These group secrets are then used to create a per-sender ratchet secret, which in turn is used to create a per-sender
 Authenticated Encryption with Associated Data (AEAD) {{!RFC5116}}
-key that is then used to encrypt MLS Plaintext messages.
-Each time a message is sent, the Ratchet Secret is used to create a new Ratchet Secret and a new corresponding AEAD key.
-Because of the properties of the key derivation function, it is not possible to compute a Ratchet Secret from its corresponding AEAD key or compute Ratchet Secret n-1 from Ratchet Secret n.
+key that is then used to encrypt MLS plaintext messages.
+Each time a message is sent, the ratchet secret is used to create a new ratchet secret and a new corresponding AEAD key.
+Because of the properties of the key derivation function, it is not possible to compute a ratchet secret from its corresponding AEAD key or compute ratchet secret n-1 from ratchet secret n.

 Below, we consider the compromise of each of these pieces of keying material in turn, in ascending order of severity.
 While this is a limited kind of